 What Can You Serve With a Kir Royale?

 This pale pink drink is a lovely and festive addition to any cocktail party.
-It’s also commonly served at a Royal Tea.
 If you’d like to serve it as part of an afternoon tea, you’ll find lots of ideas for Tea Sandwiches here.

 This Smoked Salmon Cheesecake is a delicious appetizer perfect for cocktail parties or holiday gatherings.